 - Only a few shaft options

-The F8 still features the same bold look you’d expect from a Cobra driver, thanks in part to the aggressive styling of Cobra’s 360 Aero technology, which helps to increase club speed by decreasing drag.
+The Cobra F8 Driver still features the same bold look you’d expect from a Cobra driver, thanks in part to the aggressive styling of Cobra’s 360 Aero technology, which helps to increase club speed by decreasing drag.

 We briefly touched on Cobra’s new CNC milled face inserts.
 Hand milled faces are prone to small inconsistencies that can result in thicker or thinner sections of the clubface.
 By CNC milling the face of each club, Cobra can produce a face to the tightest tolerances ever.
 This eliminates differences from club to club and results in a hotter club with more consistency.